 Painting Techniques

-Rather than list all the paints I used I'll point to the tutorials I followed.
-All paints were from the Squidmar sets.
+Rather than list all the paints I used for each part of the miniature I'll point to the tutorials I followed.
+All paints were from the Squidmar sets, mostly from those listed above included in the box set.

 Dwarf